 Once the ID update is completed:

 These steps must be initiated manually—the system does not remove the annotation automatically.
+If you need to dispose of the property earlier, read whether it is possible to remove the 3-year not-to-sell annotation before 3 years.

 Yes.
 According to official procedures, once citizenship is granted, it cannot be revoked simply due to a later sale of the investment property—as long as the initial investment requirements were lawfully met and maintained for 3 years.
+Selling the property after the required holding period has no effect on the status of the acquired citizenship.

 Absolutely.
 At Bayraktar Attorneys, we frequently act on behalf of our clients with power of attorney to: